QData/Awesome-Robustness-Testing-for-NLP/blogs/DeepMindSafetyBlog.md

 Robustness is a well studied problem, the question is to design models that how to evaluate against strong attacks.
 RL uses adversarial testing(paper example)[https://arxiv.org/abs/1812.01647].
 2. Train the models to be specification consistent

-Specification is some relationhsip that must hold.
+Specification is some relationship that must hold.
 If this bound is differentiable, propagte this bound through the model.
 3. How to show that the models are specification consistent: formal verification methods that do not scale well It is impossible to test for Computing bounds on the space of the output.